envoymediagroup/columna/README.md

 $date = '2022-07-08';
 $file_path = "/data_directory/{$date}/{$MetricDefinition->getName()}." .
 Reader::FILE_EXTENSION;

+// Instantiate the Writer
+$Writer = new Writer();

+// The Writer expects headers (string keys) separate from data (0-indexed).
+//   If your data is associative like the above, you can separate it with
+//   this helper function.
+list($headers,$data) = $Writer->separateHeadersAndData($array);

 // Write the columnar file
-$Writer = new Writer();
 $Writer->writeFile(
     $date,
     $MetricDefinition,